Jay Allen, Esq.

 Background

 Jay serves Mesa Estate Planning as Of Counsel, which means clients have access to his judgment and experience on matters that benefit from it without the overhead of a large firm.
 McKay handles the day-to-day client relationship, the drafting, and the planning work.
 Jay's role is to bring his nearly three decades of Arizona practice to bear on the situations that call for it.
-The combination gives this boutique firm a depth of experience that most practices its size cannot offer.

 Of Counsel is a formal designation for an attorney who is affiliated with a firm but not a partner or associate.
 Jay Allen serves Mesa Estate Planning in an advisory and collaborative capacity, bringing nearly three decades of Arizona estate planning and business law experience to the firm's work.
-Clients benefit from his depth of experience without the cost structure of a large firm.

 Yes.
 Probate and trust administration has been a consistent part of Jay's practice throughout his career.
 When a client's loved one passes and the estate needs to be administered, whether through probate court or trust administration, Jay's experience in that process is directly available to Mesa Estate Planning clients.